Home

 ONLY 1,000 KUMEYAAY INDIANS SURVIVED THE 1800s

-Of the 16,000 surviving California Indians in 1900 — only around 1,000 Kumeyaay Indians are believed to have survived the turn of the 20th century in San Diego County — and all but their least desirable tribal lands had been taken by settlers, state and federal officials.
+Of the 16,000 or so surviving California Indians in 1900 — only around 1,000 Kumeyaay Indians are believed to have survived the turn of the 20th century in San Diego County — and all but their least desirable tribal lands had been taken by settlers, state and federal officials.

 The turn of the 20th century (1900) saw the Kumeyaay survivors psychically and culturally decimated, and impoverished — a world away from the strong, independent people they were prior to the 1800s and European contact.